Lack of Driver Training

 Employer records, driver logbooks, and other documents are crucial to establishing a driver’s lack of training.
 Key pieces of evidence, however, may disappear in truck crash cases.
 Spoliation occurs when a party to a lawsuit intentionally destroys, alters, or loses evidence to avoid liability.
 If this happens, a court may sanction the party responsible.
 However, a personal injury attorney familiar with truck accident cases can act quickly to secure evidence and possibly limit spoliation.Compensable Damages

 You have the right to pursue damages from a party responsible for your injuries.
 You can possibly obtain compensation for your medical bills, lost income, property damage, pain and suffering, and more.
 You can also file a wrongful death lawsuit if your relative died in a truck accident.
-You have four years to file a Florida injury claim, and two years to file an action for wrongful death.
-In both situations, the time period generally begins to run on the date of the crash.Boynton Beach Lawyers Asserting the Rights of Big Rig Accident Victims
+You have two years to file a Florida injury claim, and two years to file an action for wrongful death.
+In both situations, the time period generally begins to run on the date of the crash.West Palm Beach Lawyers Asserting the Rights of Big Rig Accident Victims